+Moreover, to account for the observation noise, one can assume that the noise is independent and identically distributed (i.i.d.)
+Gaussian random variables with zero mean and variance $\delta^2$, and replace $\tensor C$ with $\tensor C+\delta^2\tensor I$, which, from the Bayesian perspective, results in a posterior distribution of the normal random $Y(\bm x^*)$.
+Moreover, in the noiseless case, if $\tensor C$ is not invertible, following the common GPR approach, one can add a small regularization term $\alpha\tensor I$ ($\alpha$ is a small positive real number) to $\tensor C$ such that it becomes full rank.
+Adding the regularization term is equivalent to assuming there is a measurement noise.

-A more general approach is to assume a non-stationary covariance function, which is done by modifying a stationary covariance function that potentially increases the number of hyperparameters \cite{paciorek2004nonstationary, plagemann2008nonstationary, brahim2004gaussian}.
+A more general approach is to assume a non-stationary covariance function, which potentially increases the number of hyperparameters \cite{paciorek2004nonstationary, plagemann2008nonstationary, brahim2004gaussian}.
 However, these methods still need to assume a specific form of the correlation functions according to experience.
 The key computational challenge in the data-driven GPR is the optimization step of maximizing the (marginal) likelihood.
-In many practical cases, this is a non-convex optimization problem, and the condition number of $\tensor C$ or $\tensor\Psi$ can be quite large.
+In many practical cases, this is a non-convex optimization problem, and the condition number of $\tensor C$ can be quite large.
 A more fundamental challenge in the data-driven GPR is that it does not explicitly account for physical constraints and requires a large amount of data to accurately model the physics.
 The PhIK introduced in the next section aims to address both of these challenges.